maximilionus/lucidglyph/README.md

 > it to something more relevant.

 ### Overall
-- Improve the visibility of medium and small-sized fonts.
+- Improves visibility of the medium and small-sized fonts.
-- Adjust the font environment to support new FreeType features.
+- Adjusts the font environment to support new experimental features of the font rendering stack.
-- Does not remove or install any system fonts.
+- Keeps the system components and font list intact.
+No additions or removals, only rendering tweaks.

 ## Usage